Showing posts with label Inspiration. Show all posts

 Mile 10: Lisa, my friend from Minneapolis, who has been a wealth of running advice and support.
 She introduced me to the Yasso; she has suggested nutrition and hydration methods and products.
 I met up with her earlier this year to run a 10 mile race in MN, so mile 10 is for her.

-Mile 11: Chris and Alan, my second set of parents, who have not only put up with my stupid, crazy, idiotic antics for years, but are letting me stay at their house AND driving me to the start line early (the race starts at 7!) in the morning on Sunday.
+Mile 11: C and A, my second set of parents, who have not only put up with my stupid, crazy, idiotic antics for years, but are letting me stay at their house AND driving me to the start line early (the race starts at 7!) in the morning on Sunday.
 They will be cheering me on from somewhere near mile 11, so this one is for them.

 Mile 12: Bart Yasso.
 He doesn’t know it, but he helped me realize that I could be faster.
 His program for intervals helped me become faster, but more importantly, gave me confidence in myself.
 I was running at a certain pace, which was “good enough for me” but then I pushed myself a little and realized that I can be faster if I just work a little harder.